colinbeales/FunctionsWorkshop2018/docs/Lab3-UnitTesting.md

 >
 > Which arguments do you need to pass?

-Next, change the name of the precreated unit test to be like this:
+Next, in the test project, rename the default generated file to be DumpHeadersFunctionTests and rename unit test to:
 ```
 [TestMethod]
 public void GivenRequestHasHeaders_WhenRunIsCalled_ResponseShouldReflectHeaderValues()